 Official scores must be reported directly to Stanford from Educational Testing Service.
 Stanford’s ETS institutional code is 4704.
 Individual department code numbers are not necessary.
 As long as the institutional code of 4704 is selected, the score will be electronically delivered to Stanford.

 GRE (Graduate Record Examination) General Test

-Scores from the Graduate Record Exam (GRE) General Test are required of all applicants.
+Most departments require the Graduate Record Exam (GRE) General Test.
 In addition, some departments also require the subject exam.
 Refer to programs.

 - Scores expire after five years and will not be available from ETS.

 - Test scores received by Graduate Admissions prior to September 1, 2017 are no longer retained on file.
 If you had ETS send test scores to Stanford but you did NOT submit an application, you must request that ETS resend the scores if you submit an application in the future.

 - Find GRE (Graduate Record Exam) information here.